s6577t/eventify/README.markdown

-# Eventify
+# event-source

-A 3k Javascript events library
+A 3.5k Javascript events library with zero dependencies.

 ## Principles

 * Event declaration and emission should be explicit
 * Registering event listeners for events that an object does not emit should fail fast
-* Evented programming is essential for Web UIs; why not have an appropriately capable event library
+* Evented programming is essential to javascript; why not have an suitably capable events library

 ## Declaring Events On An Object

     var object = {};

-    eventify(object).define(
+    eventSource(object).define(
       'onThis',
       'onThat',
       'onTheOther